dmbarbour/glas/docs/GlasDesign.md

 I'm interested in a style of metaprogramming where programmers express constraints on the program, both hard and soft, then we discover a program that meets these constraints.
 However, I don't have a good solution for this that ensures a deterministic outcome and supports incremental compilation.
 At the moment, probably best to leave this to a separate stage and isolate it within the namespace and call-graph?

-### Abstract, Scoped, and Linear Data
+### Dynamic Types

-Data is abstract in context of a subprogram that does not directly observe or construct that data.
-Data that is abstract to an application may be concrete to the runtime.
-However, it can be useful to integrate metadata for efficient runtime enforcement.
-To support abstract data, we might extend the Node type:
+We can add a little metadata to our data representation to support enforcement of types at runtime.
+To support abstract data types or 'newtype'-like wrappers, we might extend the Node type:

         type Node =
             | ... # other Node types
             | Abstract of Key * Tree

-Program annotations like `(%an (%an.type.wrap Key) Expr)` can wrap or unwrap data with the 'Abstract' node.
-An optimizer can ignore annotations in cases where type-safety is proven statically.
-In special cases, keys could *encrypt* abstract data, e.g. for a remote procedure call.
+An optimizer could avoid the extra wrap/unwrap step in cases where type-safety is proven statically.
+In special cases, some abstract types with certain keys recognized by a runtime could be encrypted when sent over RPC or stored to a shared database.

-Some abstract types may be scoped to the runtime, forbidding use in remote procedure calls or shared storage.
+Abstract types may be scoped to the runtime, forbidding use in remote procedure calls or shared storage.
 This can be efficiently enforced via [tagged pointers](https://en.wikipedia.org/wiki/Tagged_pointer), with a bit that encodes whether the value is transitively scoped to the runtime.

 Some abstract types may be *linear*, which forbids copy and drop.
 Linear types can be useful for enforcing protocols, e.g. that open files are closed.
 As with scoping, linearity can use a tag bit.
 In practice, all linear types should be scoped because it's impossible to enforce or clean up linearity in an open system.
 That said, I'd prefer to avoid linearity in glas if there are good alternative.